 5. Annual Meetings: An Annual Meeting of the Association shall be held in November of each

 year for the purpose of electing Officers and Directors, and for presentation of Annual Reports

 to the Members.
 Notice of this meeting shall include the slate of Officers and Directors as

 proposed for the coming year.
 Any business normally conducted at a General Meeting may

 also be conducted at the Annual Meeting.

-6. All meetings shall be conducted in accordance with the most current
+6. All meetings shall be conducted in accordance with the most current edition of Robert’s Rules

-may be accomplished by posting on the Association website, e-mail to Members and/or posting on club
+accomplished by posting on the Association website, e-mail to Members and/or posting on club

 Article VIII.
 Elections